- Home

 Anxiety

-You may feel less anxious if you find out more about your illness and ask your treatment team what to expect.
-Think about how you have managed stressful situations in the past and discuss these strategies with your partner or a trusted family member or friend.
+Anxiety may affect your self-esteem and you may lose interest in sex or even avoid it.
+Learning more about the cancer and asking your treatment team what to expect can help reduce uncertainty and ease anxiety.
+Think about how you have coped with stressful situations in the past and talk about these strategies with your partner, a trusted family member or friend.

 Tips for managing anxiety